I. The Misframed Argument

 There is nothing it feels like to access W, because access itself is a category error.
 We cannot stand in it, pass through it, or observe it from a distance.
 All we can do is notice when our descriptions implicitly require it.

 We are extremely good at ignoring this signal.
 Everyday life would be impossible if we attended constantly to the incompleteness of our explanations.
-But when we do attend to it—when we push inquiry far enough—it becomes unavoidable.
+But when we do attend to it, when we push inquiry far enough, it becomes unavoidable.

 Historically, this is where language begins to betray us.
-Because the moment we try to speak about W as though it were something we could imagine, we slip into metaphor.
+The moment we try to speak about W as though it were something we could imagine, we slip into metaphor.
 We turn orthogonality into distance, structure into hierarchy, and absence of sensation into mystery.
 The axis acquires a mood.
 Then a motive.
 Then a face.

 That is precisely what must be avoided here.